 - Number of questions

-- Format (e.g., PDF, web page, textbook, etc.)
+- Original format (e.g. PDF, web page, textbook, etc.)

-3. Process the Exams
+3. Process the exams

 - Extract the questions and answers and create a final file in JSON format (example below).